workadaptive/content/_articles/not-a-real-developer.md

 Here's what I'm learning in late 2025:

-The best way to work with AI isn't to give it detailed instructions.
-It's to give it direction and let it figure out the path.
+The best way to work with AI isn't detailed instructions.
+It's direction—then let it figure out the path.

 Real developers are trained to be precise.
 Specify everything.
 Leave nothing to interpretation.
 That's how you write code.